lucas-prado-silva/neovim/README.md

 # Neovim Config

-This is my neovim config written in Lua
+This is my neovim config written in Lua!

 ![Screenshot 1](./screenshot1.png)